 Jesus was a 33-year-old man at the peak of his powers.
 He didn't want to die, and it was torture just thinking about what was ahead.
 He knew this was why he had come to earth-God's great plan to save the world was dependent on him.
 Perhaps God might change his mind?
 Find some other way?
 Obedient as always, Jesus defers to his Father's will.

-Given the strength he needs as a result of his prayer, he moves forward to his arrest.
+The only way to get through this was through prayer.
+(So often we read that he prayed before he had something important to do.)
+Given the strength he needs as a result, he moves forward to his arrest.

 Lord, how can we thank you for your obedience and your sacrifice?

 Teach us to keep close to God in prayer

 and so to find everything we need.